Ethan-C-Honzik/P5-Typescript-Parcel-Template/README.md

 ## how to use

 Simply clone this repo and type npm start.
 A live server will then start and any changes you make will be automatically pushed to the browser.
-To easily publish your project you can push to github and start a github pages site pointing to the dist folder.

-If you want this repo to be a nested page in a website npm start_nested will use relative paths for all assets.
+To easily publish your project type npm run build.
+This will create a deployment under the docs folder that should automatically be hosted by github once pushed.

 ## Why did I make this?